yaledailynews/static/thingstonotforget.md

  - 1:1 (square)
  - optional 40:19 (Big Kahuna)
 - Category
- - Subcategory (at least for Sports and Opinion)
+ - Subcategory (at least for Sports, Opinion, and Weekend)
 - "Breaking" flag